 5. Shut off your cell phone.
 Practicing music and writing songs is difficult enough; you don’t need the added distraction of incoming texts from National Geographic’s Twitter account.
 Unless you’re writing about giraffes or the indigenous peoples of New Guinea, but otherwise, your practice time is sacred.
 Kill your phone.

 6. Take Your Song to Lunch.
 Seal off your office during your break or during lunch so that you can work on some music.
-If you work a conservative day job, just imagine how cool this’ll make you look around the office: guitar on one knee, tie roguishly thrown over one shoulder.
-Or searching in your purse for a guitar pick.
-Or playing the GarageBand piano wearing headphones in the break room…
+If you work a conservative day job, just imagine how cool this’ll make you look around the office: guitar on one knee, tie roguishly thrown over one shoulder — or dumping guitar picks out of your purse.

 8. Set a Clear Purpose.
 Before you pick up your instrument, take a moment to decide what you’ll be practicing.
 Fix it clearly and firmly in your mind–an easy way to do this is to write down what you’re about to do.
 Then get to it!
 Stick to your plan and don’t allow yourself to wander.

 9. Take Breaks.
 Each of us has a limited attention span that can be lengthened over time–but meanwhile, when you start to feel fidgety, restless, and distracted, take a ten-minute break and then come back to the task refreshed.

 10. Set a timer again for 15, 30, 60, or 90 minutes… however much you can stand.
 During that time, chip away at the tiny corners of a big, intimidating project.
 Don’t think about how much or how little progress you make.
 The goal is not to finish anything in that block of time, or to achieve perfect results—just spend the time focusing on it.